Interview with Rosina "Rose" Roesch Lang (RL)

 BK: Who did you go to in South Dakota?

 RL: My mother had an aunt there.
-Neumiller’s
+Neumiller’s was their name.

 BK: They helped put your family up.